Contributing to GeoPandas¶

 3) Installing Dependencies¶

-conda install -c conda-forge fiona shapely pyproj rtree conda install pandas
+conda install -c conda-forge pandas fiona shapely pyproj rtree pytest

 This should install all necessary dependencies.